Driver charged after 4 children killed on Sydney sidewalk

-SYDNEY (AP) — An alleged drunk driver has been charged with multiple offenses including manslaughter after a SUV struck seven children on a Sydney sidewalk, killing four and seriously injuring a fifth.
+SYDNEY (AP) — An allegedly drunken driver has been charged with 20 offenses including manslaughter after a SUV struck seven children on a Sydney sidewalk, killing four and seriously injuring a fifth.

-The children were walking to buy ice cream when they were struck before 8 p.m. on Saturday by a vehicle driven by Samuel Davidson, police said.
+The children were walking to buy ice cream when they were struck Saturday evening by a vehicle driven by Samuel Davidson, police said.

-Three of the children killed were siblings and their brother was taken to a hospital in serious conditions.
+Three of the children killed were siblings and their brother was taken to a hospital in serious condition.
 The fourth child killed was the daughter of their father’s cousin.

 The father, Danny Abdallah, told reporters on Sunday he was heartbroken.

 “I don’t know what to say.
 I’m numb,” Abdallah said.
-“All I want to say is: please, drivers, be careful.”
+“All I want to say is please, drivers, be careful.”

 “These kids were just walking innocently, enjoying each other’s company … and this morning I woke up and I have lost three kids,” he added.